Baba Deep Singh

 Baba Deep Singh (26 January 1682 – 13 November 1757) is revered among Sikhs as one of the most hallowed martyrs in Sikhism.
 He is remembered for his sacrifice and devotion to the teachings of the Sikh Gurus.
 Baba Deep Singh was the first head of Misl Shaheedan Tarna Dal – an order of the Khalsa military established by Nawab Kapur Singh, the then head of Sharomani Panth Akali Buddha Dal.
 The Damdami Taksal also state that he was the first head of their order.
 He is remembered by Sikhs as one of their notable martyrs of the 18th century.
+He is one of two Sikh individuals who have a teġ vāhī shrine at the Golden Temple complex commemorating their martyrdom, the other being Baba Gurbaksh Singh.
+Deep Singh was one of three Sikhs of the 18th century who are believed to restored the Dasam Granth via gathering scattered writings, the other two namely being Mani Singh and Sukha Singh of Patna.

 Early life

 Baba Deep Singh was born in a Sandhu Jat Sikh family on 26 January 1682.
 His father Bhagta was a Farmer, and his mother was Jioni.
 He lived in the Pahuwind village of Amritsar district.

 He went to Anandpur Sahib on the day of Vaisakhi in 1700, where he was baptised into Khalsa by Guru Gobind Singh, through the Khande di Pahul or Amrit Sanchar (ceremonial initiation into Khalsa).
 As a youth, he spent considerable time in close companionship of Guru Gobind Singh, learning weaponry, riding and other martial skills.
 From Bhai Mani Singh, he learnt reading and writing Gurmukhi and the interpretation of the Gurus' words.
 After spending two years at Anandpur, he returned to his village in 1702, before he was summoned by Guru Gobind Singh at Talwandi Sabo in 1705, where he helped Bhai Mani Singh in making copies of the scripture Guru Granth Sahib.